 The eastern spadefoot is a stout, toadlike amphibian with large, protruding eyes, vertically elliptical pupils, short legs, and large feet.
 In Missouri, it occurs in eastern counties along the Mississippi River and in the Bootheel.

-Tiger salamanders belong to the “mole salamander” family, named because they spend most of their time underground, often in burrows made by small mammals or under logs and rocks.
-Your best chance of seeing tiger salamander is at night after a heavy rain.
+Tiger salamanders belong to the mole salamander family, named because they spend most of their time underground, often in burrows made by small mammals or under logs and rocks.
+Your best chance of seeing a tiger salamander is at night after a heavy rain.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.
 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.
 Read more about our mission.